Ibuprophen/The-SELinux-Toggler/README.md

 # The SELinux Toggler
+# [DISCONTINUED]

+This project has been discontinued for the release of The SELinux Switch.

 The SelinuxToggler is a Reboot off the Original SELinuxModeChanger by (and with a very special thanks to) MrBIMC .